 In this module you will study human activity impacts on natural systems (land, sea, air) and biota in the past, present and future.
 This will include landscape change, extinctions, large-scale resource extraction and exploitation.
 It will consider pollutants and contamination, including water pollution and microplastics, along with impacts on human health.

 You will consider concepts of sustainable development and the challenges of integrating environmental, social and economic interests.
 This will include political ideologies and the way this has underpinned recent government thinking towards the economy, environment and society.
 Institutions, agencies, organisations and policies responsible for the delivery of sustainable development are considered from the global to the local scale.

-Environmental Management and Skills Development
+Environmental Skills Development